 Corsica Travel Insurance

-Corsica is part of France but remains influenced by its Italian past and culture.
+Corsica is an iskland and part of France but remains influenced by its Italian past and culture.
 The Island is in the Mediterrian sea and it situated between France and Italy.

 It is known for its varied landscape and ideal hiking areas as well as its dense forests.